Skip to main content

 The Clinical Prescription for Exercise

-Exercise is a non-negotiable component of support during AI therapy.
+Exercise is a non-negotiable component of heart health support during AI therapy.
 Its benefits are systemic and directly counter the negative cardiovascular effects of estrogen loss.
 An effective exercise prescription includes three main components, each with a distinct physiological purpose.

 Aerobic Exercise the Endothelial Stimulator